Burp Suite, Website Hacking

 Let’s uncheck the Payload Encoding option for this time.

-Now back from the XSS Validator, let’s copy the Grep Phrase, that triggers back to every subsequent payload.
+Now back from the XSS Validator, let’s copy the Grep Phrase, which triggers back to every subsequent payload.

-So, we are almost done, we just need to set copied phrase at the Grep Match in the Options tab in order to flag the result that encounter a successful XSS.
+We just need to set the copied phrase in the Grep Match of the Options tab.
+This will flag the results that successfully encounter an XSS.

 At last, Check the “Search responses for payload strings” box and fire up the Attack button.